davidan1981/rubybreaker/TUTORIAL.md

     end

 There is no way to document the type of `foo` without using a method list type.
-Let's try to give a method type to `foo` without a method list.
+Let&rsquo;s try to give a method type to `foo` without a method list.
 The closest we can come up with would be `foo(fixnum or string) -> fixnum and string`.
 But RubyBreaker does not have the "and" type in the type annotation language because it gives me an headache!
 (By the way, it needs to be an